Joystream/helpdesk/roles/council-members/README.md

 - network statistics

 ### Council Secretary
-The Council Secretary is an informal role, where the Council themselves are given some flexibility in deciding on compensation and extending their Scope of Work, outside of what is defined in the Council KPI.
+The Council Secretary is an informal role, where the Council themselves are given some flexibility in deciding on compensation and extending their Scope of Work, outside what is defined in the Council KPI.

 The following bullet points should be expected as the `Success Events` for the KPI:
 - A Text [Proposal](#proposals) electing an active CM is "approved" within 24h of a new Term